fernando-duarte/china-data/CODE_IMPROVEMENTS.md

 ### Not Recommended

 1. **Mutation testing** - Overhead may not justify benefits for academic research
-2. **Structured logging** - Current logging implementation is sufficient
-3. **Deployment automation** - Not applicable to academic research workflow
+2. **Deployment automation** - Not applicable to academic research workflow

 The project has successfully implemented all high-priority improvements and most medium-priority enhancements, achieving a modern, secure, and maintainable codebase suitable for academic research needs.